jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         in their maxillary structures, and of course; aspire to a rehabilitation of much better quality than any option with removable dentures can offer them.</p>\n"
     - question: What are the causes of bone loss?
-      answer: "<p>They are multiple, but among the most common are age, chronic periodontal disease, odontogenic infections, accidents and facial injuries, traumatic extraction of teeth and broken roots, prolonged use of removable dentures, cysts and respiratory or paranasal sinus infections, resection of tumor processes, and of course; physiological resorption as a result of the lack of interest or inability to replace lost teeth in a reasonable period of time.</p>\n"
+      answer: "<p>They are multiple, but among the most common we find age, chronic periodontal disease, odontogenic infections, accidents and facial injuries, traumatic extraction of teeth and broken roots, prolonged use of removable dentures, cysts and respiratory or paranasal sinus infections, resection of tumor processes, and of course; physiological resorption as a result of the lack of interest or inability to replace lost teeth in a reasonable period of time.</p>\n"
     - question: Is there an age limit to qualify for the procedure?
       answer: "<p>None, as long as the life expectancy of the person justify the investment of time and money.
 In fact, many of our patients are over 65 years old.</p>\n"